 Importance of Sizing Correctly to Achieve Net-Zero

-Many people think peak utility hours would be during the hot sunshine hours, but as family dynamics have changed, so has peak usage time of use; peak usage in past years was 12pm to 6pm, but with everyone working, going to school, and sports, the peak times have shifted to 4pm to 9pm, and these are the hours when everyone comes home and turns on the AC, lights, cooking, laundry, etc. Peak demand hours.
-Power companies capitalize off solar users because solar doesn’t produce energy at night.
+Many people think peak utility hours would be during the hot sunshine hours, but as family dynamics have changed, so has peak usage time of use.
+With everyone working, going to school, and sports, the peak times have shifted to 4pm to 9pm, and these are the hours when everyone comes home and turns on the AC, lights, cooking, laundry, etc. Peak demand hours.
+Power companies use this to capitalize off solar users because solar doesn’t produce energy at night.
 Solar owners are now automatically switched to a TOU or “Time of Use” plan instead of staying on the usual price per kWh.
 For this reason, you need professionals like Option One Solar that utilizes a more accurate process of obtaining hourly kW usage for the past year when designing your system so you will save money.

 Understanding the maximum potential of solar financial benefits

-Let’s take your $150 energy bill (approximation based on averages).
-That’ll save you $1,800 a year in extra income just using simple math.
-Now, multiply that by your solar system’s lifespan of 25 years, and now add a 6% inflation rate based on the average utility company, and you have $105,150 in just avoided electric bills.
-That’s a significant amount of savings for investments, savings, vacations, college funds, or get some financial breathing room for your family.
+Based on a $150 energy bill (approximation based on averages).
+Solar will save you $1,800 a year in extra income just using simple math.
+Now, multiply that by your solar system’s guaranteed lifespan of 25 years, and add 6% inflation rate based on the average utility company, and you have $105,150 in just avoided electric bills.
+That’s a significant amount of savings for investments, savings, vacations, college funds, or just to get some financial breathing room for your family.